Designing Email Newsletter Templates in

 12. Are You Measuring Success?

 Pivotal performance indicators (KPIs) for email campaigns typically include open rates, CTR, conversion rates, and unsubscribe rates.
-Set specific goals for each campaign and track your advancement over time.
+Set specific goals for each campaign and track your progress over time.
 The data will tell you what’s resonating with your audience and where you can make tweaks to improve performance.

 FAQs